Professional wrestling in Canada

 The history of professional wrestling in Canada dates back to the founding of Maple Leaf Wrestling, which opened in 1930 and was the first known professional wrestling company in the country.
 Many Canadian wrestlers including Bret Hart, Roddy Piper, Edge, Chris Jericho and Trish Stratus have gone on to achieve worldwide success.

 Culturally, Canadian wrestling has been an overspill of American wrestling with a generally similar ring style and business methodology.
-Four major NWA territories were based out of Montreal, Toronto, Calgary, and Vancouver each (with a lesser fifth booking office in Moncton).
-By the mid 1980s, Titan Sports, the parent company of the World Wrestling Federation, had bought out the first three territories (although Calgary was later sold back to its previous owner) and the fourth was in terminal decline.
+Four major National Wrestling Alliance (NWA) territories were based out of Montreal, Toronto, Calgary, and Vancouver each (with a lesser fifth booking office in Moncton).
+By the mid 1980s, Titan Sports, the parent company of the World Wrestling Federation (WWF), had bought out the first three territories (although Calgary was later sold back to its previous owner) and the fourth was in terminal decline.
 Montreal and Toronto would become major WWF cities, both hosting pay per view events for the company in the 1990s and 2000s.